spolu/settle/mint/README.md

 The Settle network address `stan@foo.bar` points to user `stan` on the mint running at `foo.bar` on port `2406`.

+Usernames must comply to the folollowing regular expression:
+`[A-Za-z0-9\-_.]{1,256}`.
+The `+` is admissible in Settle network addresses and will be ignored similarly to email addresses.

 ## Assets

 Assets are issued by users.
 They are represented by the following pattern:
-`{ISSUER}:{CODE}.{SCALE}`. `{ISSUER}` should be a valid Settle address, `{NAME}` is an alphanumeric string matching the following regular expression `[A-Z0-9\-]{1,64}`.
+`{ISSUER}:{CODE}.{SCALE}`. `{ISSUER}` should be a valid Settle address, `{CODE}` is an alphanumeric string matching the following regular expression `[A-Z0-9\-]{1,64}`.
 If the asset represents a IOU for an existing currency, the ISO-4217 3-letter code should be used.
 The scale, or decimal length, is an integer between `0` and `24` representing the factor by wich the